AndyONeill/CDR/ReadMe.md

 We can refine this process once things are firmed up and perhaps build an SSIS package and run that from a batch job.

-I use bulk insert because this is very fast but easier to work with than BCP when things go wrong.
+I use bulk insert because it's very fast but easier to work with than BCP when things go wrong.
 There are inevitably issues importing files and it can take a surprising amount of time just to get some data into your database.

-I chose to use a staging table cdr_import because it avoids the initial complications you get with data import.
+I chose to use a staging table cdr_import to minimise the initial complications you get with data import.
 I can "just" use an import wizard to create the initial table and then iterate from there.

-Once live a staging table decouples import format from internal structure.
+Once live a staging table is handy because it decouples import format from internal structure.
+When your import job goes mysteriously wrong, you have the data there to look at.

 There are often validation and conversion complications.
 EG